-36. Traumatic brain injury - resulting in permanent sym - Illness Definition Simpler Terms Pre-existing Conditions Death of brain tissue due to traumatic injury resulting in permanent neurological deficit with persisting clinical symptoms.
-For the above definition, the following is not covered: Injury secondary to alcohol where there is a history of alcohol abuse.
-Injury secondary to illegal drug abuse. 'permanent neurological deficit with persisting clinical symptoms' is clearly defined as: Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life.
+36. Traumatic brain injury - resulting in permanent symptoms

+Illness Definition Death of brain tissue due to traumatic injury resulting in permanent neurological deficit with persisting clinical symptoms.

+- > Injury secondary to alcohol where there is a history of alcohol abuse. - > Injury secondary to illegal drug abuse. - 'permanent neurological deficit with persisting clinical symptoms' is clearly defined as:

+Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life.

 Symptoms that are covered include numbness, hyperaesthesia (increased sensitivity), paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty in swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.

-The following are not covered: An abnormality seen on brain or other scans without definite related clinical symptoms.
-Neurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms.
-Symptoms of psychological or psychiatric origin.
-Pulmonary artery surgery may be carried out for some disorders to the pulmonary artery, including pulmonary atresia (atresia means 'no opening') and A head injury caused by trauma can leave an individual with permanent brain/nerve damage.
+- > An abnormality seen on brain or other scans without definite related clinical symptoms. - > Neurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms. - > Symptoms of psychological or psychiatric origin.

+A head injury caused by trauma can leave an individual with permanent brain/nerve damage.

 You can claim if a Consultant Neurologist confirms that you have permanent neurological deficit with persisting clinical symptoms as a direct result of a head injury.

 If you have suffered a traumatic head injury prior to the commencement date of cover, you can never claim for traumatic head injury under Specified Illness Cover plan.

 If you have a history of alcohol or drug abuse, or psychosis (requiring inpatient treatment) prior to the commencement date of cover and you suffer a traumatic brain injury within the first two years of cover no benefit will be payable under the Specified Illness Cover plan and you will cease to be covered for traumatic brain injury.

-Transmettic busine in internet, we call the prime and an event or most one

-$\widehat{}$